dmgrok/langchain-zero-to-hero/README.md

 git clone https://github.com/dmgrok/langchain-zero-to-hero.git
 - **Change into the repository directory:** cd langchain-zero-to-hero

+Get an OpenAI API key at https://platform.openai.com/settings/organization/api-keys Get a Tavily API key to search the internet at https://app.tavily.com/playground

 - **Launch Jupyter Notebook:** jupyter notebook
 - **Open and run `Quickstart_langchain.ipynb`:** Follow the interactive notebook to explore and experiment with Langchain.